jen0828/ShopNature/README.md

 ## ShopNature 🌿

-An e-commerce app built with React, Redux, JavaScript, JSON-server, Bootstrap and tested with Cypress.
+An e-commerce app built with React, Redux, JavaScript, JSON-server, Axios, Bootstrap and tested with Cypress.

 ## Project Demo